Essential Properties Realty Trust, Inc. (EPRT): History, Ownership, Mission, How It Works & Makes Money

 Essential Properties Realty Trust, Inc. (EPRT) Ownership Structure

-As of the end of 2024, Essential Properties Realty Trust, Inc. is a public company listed on the New York Stock Exchange (NYSE) under the ticker symbol EPRT.
-This status requires adherence to stringent reporting standards mandated by the Securities and Exchange Commission (SEC), providing transparency for investors.
+Essential Properties Realty Trust is a publicly listed company, trading on the New York Stock Exchange (NYSE) under the ticker symbol EPRT.
+This public status subjects it to rigorous reporting requirements from the Securities and Exchange Commission (SEC), providing you, the investor, with a high degree of transparency.

 Shareholder Type Ownership, % Notes

-• Mark E. Patten: Executive Vice President, Chief Financial Officer & Treasurer
+• Mark E. Patten: Executive Vice President, Chief Financial Officer (CFO), and Treasurer.
+He manages the capital structure and financial reporting.

 Essential Properties Realty Trust, Inc. (EPRT) Mission and Values